mercadona/postoffice_django/README.rst

           }
         }

-In case that we can't send the message to the server, we has an admin view to see the errors.
-The information stored is:
+In case communication with postoffice fails, we save those undelivered messages locally with all the related information

 :Topic:
   The addresses topic for the message sent